Reg Mayhew's Family History

 George died of pneumonia in 1885 at St. James Mental Asylum, Milton, Portsmouth, Hampshire.
 He had been admitted there from Chelsea the previous year, suffering with a melancholic mental disorder.
 His body was returned to London and he was buried in Brompton Cemetery on 17th January 1885.
 Mary died in Chelsea in 1904.

 My 2 x Great Grandfather was George Walter Mayhew, born on 4th December 1848 in Chelsea.
 George Walter married Louisa Rampling (of Lowestoft) on 26th December 1870 at St. Mary Abbots, Kensington.
 They had 12 children, including my Great Grandfather, Arthur John (1876-1927).
 Their youngest child, Sydney Robert, was killed on 31st July 1917, the 1st day of the 3rd Battle of Ypres, and is commemorated on the Ypres(Menin Gate) Memorial.
+Another son, Thomas Henry also fought in WW1 and survived.

 George and Louisa lived with their family at 4 Eden Place, Chelsea for over 30 years and in 1888 Louisa was a witness at the trial of James White for the murder of his wife, Margaret White, at 1 Eden Place.
 (The Proceedings of the Old Bailey).)